chavanpranali09/SQL-Project---Retail-Sales-Analysis/README.md

 ORDER BY 2 DESC
 LIMIT 5;

--- Q.9 Write a SQL query to find the number of unique customers who purchased items from each category.
+**Q.9 Write a SQL query to find the number of unique customers who purchased items from each category.**
 SELECT
     category, COUNT(DISTINCT customer_id) AS unique_customers
 FROM
     retail_sale
 GROUP BY category;

--- Q.10 Write a SQL query to create each shift and number of orders (Example Morning <=12, Afternoon Between 12 & 17, Evening >17)
+**Q.10 Write a SQL query to create each shift and number of orders (Example Morning <=12, Afternoon Between 12 & 17, Evening >17)**
 SELECT shift, COUNT(*) AS number_of_orders
 FROM
     (SELECT *,